 Recommend Technical Expert Panel (TEP) participants, who will

-guide topic development; refine the key questions; assure VA relevance
+guide topic refinement; give input on key questions; assure VA relevance; and

 Approve final project scope and timeframe for completion

-Management eBrief: an electronic publication developed by ESP to provide VHA management with a concise summary of findings to support policy decision-making.
-Operational partner(s) may provide messaging to be included in the brief as to the implications the report may have for VHA policy or practice and dissemination targets.
+Support dissemination of a Management eBrief (an electronic publication developed by ESP to provide VHA management with a concise summary of findings to support policy decision-making.)
+Operational partner(s) may provide messaging to be included in the brief as to the implications the report may have for VHA policy or practice and identify dissemination targets.